The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Henderson County?

-Henderson County, North Carolina has 6 public high schools, along with 4 middle schools and 14 elementary schools.
+Henderson County, North Carolina has 6 public high schools, serving approximately 4,142 students.

 What is the largest school district in Henderson County?